Kyphosis – Scoliosis

 c) Treatment of any concomitant diseases.

-d) Surgery in some severe cases.
+d) Surgical treatment in certain severe cases.

 In conclusion